Malcolm Ogilvie

 Dr. Malcolm Alexander Ogilvie is a British ornithologist and freelance natural history author and consultant.
 One of his areas of expertise is wildfowl.

 Ogilvie was a research scientist with the Wildfowl and Wetlands Trust from 1960 to 1986, also editing their journal, Wildfowl, from 1966 to 1986.
 Until 1997 he was a member of the British Birds editorial board and a member of the editorial board of the handbook The Birds of the Western Palearctic.
 He has been a fully qualified bird ringer since 1958.
-He is a past regional representative for the British Trust for Ornithology, and is the vice-county plant recorder for South Ebudes for the Botanical Society of Britain and Ireland.
+He is a past regional representative for the British Trust for Ornithology, and past vice-county plant recorder for South Ebudes for the Botanical Society of Britain and Ireland.

 Ogilvie has been resident on the island of Islay since 1986.
-He is married to Carol and has two daughters, Isla and Heather.
+He was married to Carol (died 2024) and has two daughters, Isla and Heather.